caddyserver/website/src/docs/markdown/install.md

 ## Debian, Ubuntu, Raspbian

-Installing this package automatically starts and runs Caddy for you as a systemd service named `caddy` using our official [`caddy.service`](https://github.com/caddyserver/dist/blob/master/init/caddy.service) unit file.

-This package also comes with a `caddy-api` systemd service using our official [`caddy-api.service`](https://github.com/caddyserver/dist/blob/master/init/caddy-api.service) unit file, which is disabled by default.
-If you plan to configure Caddy solely through its [API](/docs/api), then you should disable the `caddy` service, and enable the `caddy-api` service.
+Installing this package automatically starts and runs Caddy as a [systemd service](/docs/running#linux-service) named `caddy`, and also comes with a `caddy-api` service which is _not_ enabled by default, should you need it.

 Stable releases: